 - Be at least 18 years of age by the class starting date.

-- Have a college grade point average of 2.5 or higher on a four-point scale.
+- Have a high school grade point average of 2.5 or higher on a 4-point scale, or GED composite score of 254 or above

 - Be in good health and be able to meet and maintain the technical standards criteria in the following areas: